ricjohn-acosta/isitbetterthere/README.md

 4. Git bash - source control management system

 # Tech stack
+This project is ultimately going to be a CRUD app that utilises secured api routes for creating and fetching data.
 This project uses the following web technologies:

 ## Front-end technologies
 1. React.js - A javascript library for building user interfaces